grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 Enabled and allowed disk templates
 ``````````````````````````````````

-In v0.15, the ``ARCHIPELAGO_BACKENDS`` settings, that was used to seperate
+In v0.15, the ``ARCHIPELAGO_BACKENDS`` setting, that was used to separate
 backends that were using Archipelago from the ones that were using all other
 disk templates, has been removed.
 Instead, allocation of instances to Ganeti
 backends is based on which disk templates are enabled and allowed in each
 Ganeti backend (see section in :ref:`admin guide <alloc_disk_templates>`).
+You
-You can see the enabled/allowed disk templates by inspecting
+can see the enabled/allowed disk templates by inspecting the corresponding
-the corresponding fields in `gnt-cluster info` output.
-For example, to have
+fields in the `gnt-cluster info` output.
+For example, to have a backend holding
-a backend holding only instances with archipelago disk templates, you can set
+only instances with archipelago disk templates, you can set the
-the `--ipolicy-disk-templates` to include only `ext` disk template.
+`--ipolicy-disk-templates` to include only the `ext` disk template.

 .. code-block:: console

  gnt-cluster modify --ipolicy-disk-templates=ext

 Upgrade Steps
 =============